These terms and conditions govern your use of the website alphaminr.com and its related

 shares of UAL common stock.

-In the three months ended March 31, 2025, the Company repurchased, through open market purchases, approximately
+In the three and nine months ended September 30, 2025, the Company repurchased, through open market purchases, approximately

-million shares of UAL common stock for a total of approximately $
+million shares, respectively, of UAL common stock for a total of approximately $

-billion as part of its share repurchase program.
-As of April 10, 2025, the dollar value of shares that may yet be purchased under the program is approximately $
+million, respectively, as part of its share repurchase program.
+As of October 9, 2025, the dollar value of shares that may yet be purchased under the program is approximately $

 billion.